 You have the ability to understand, demonstrate and learn more nuanced concepts without detailed explanation.

 There will not be a structured level test, unless registration data suggests that one is necessary.
 Dancers are asked to contemplate the above criteria and make a considered selection of their level.
+Some advanced classes may also ask that you attend with a partner/learning group.

-General Blues Dance Classes
+Class Tracks and Elective Blues Dance Classes